-- Assumes approximately \$10 million of incremental G&A costs associated with conforming short-term incentive programs to industry standards and approximately \$10 million of lower offshore segment margin related to the potential for weather related downtime - Range of outcomes driven primarily by the pace at which soda ash prices recover throughout the year - Mid-point assumes a moderate recovery starting in the middle of the year; book ends assume little to no recovery from the first quarter and a much faster recovery in the back half of the year, respectively - Currently expect growth capital expenditures of approximately \$200 \$250 million in 2024 - Well positioned with increasingly clear line of site on significantly increasing volumes in our offshore and soda ash segments that will provide path to increasing amounts of cash flow^(b) and financial flexibility - Shenandoah and Salamanca projects remain on schedule for late 2024 and early 2025 with combined 160k/d of incremental production handling capacity - Successfully laid the 105 miles of the SNYC lateral and continue to advance CHOPS expansion; remain on schedule for both projects - Recently commissioned Granger expansion project; additional volumes expected to help offset some of the pricing pressure during the year - Pro forma Granger expansion we will have ~4.8mm short tons of annual soda ash production capacity once fully ramped - Genesis is well positioned to generate roughly \$250 \$350 million dollars or more per year of cash flow^(b) starting in 2025 despite any volatility in soda ash prices over a normalized cycle - Expect to complete current growth capital expenditures program in 4Q 2024; will be able to begin harvesting increasing amounts of cash flow thereafter - Will evaluate ways to simplify capital structure and return capital to everyone in the capital structure, all while focusing on our leverage ratio^(c) - To date we have repurchased total of \$75mm of Class A convertible preferred units and 114,900 common units at average price of \$9.09 per unit
+- Long-term outlook and value proposition for Genesis remains unchanged and totally in-tact - Reported Adjusted EBITDA^(a) of \$163.1 million in the first quarter, which was in-line with our expectations - Remain excited about the approaching inflection point - Scheduled to complete our major capital spending program in 4Q 2024 - Nearing we believe will be a notable step change in the financial performance of our offshore assets and a recovery in our soda ash business - Increasingly clear line of site provides path to increasing amounts of cash flow^(b) and financial flexibility - Shenandoah and Salamanca projects expected on-line mid-2025 with combined 160k/d of incremental production handling capacity - Together will provide us with an anticipated incremental \$100-\$110 million of segment margin per annum when fully ramped - Successfully laid the 105 miles of the SNYC lateral and continue to advance CHOPS expansion - Recently commissioned Granger expansion project; additional volumes expected to help offset some of the pricing pressure during back half of the year - Pro forma Granger expansion we now have ~4.8mm short tons of annual soda ash production capacity - Genesis is well positioned to generate roughly \$250 \$350 million dollars or more per year of cash flow^(b) starting in 2025 despite any volatility in soda ash prices over a normalized cycle - Expect to complete growth capital expenditures program in 4Q 2024; will be able to begin harvesting increasing amounts of cash flow thereafter - Continue to evaluate ways to simplify capital structure and return capital to everyone in the capital structure, all while focusing on our leverage ratio^(c) - · Anticipate providing more details around our capital allocation priorities and strategy later this year - Committed to maintaining financial flexibility while not losing focus on our long-term leverage ratio^(c) - Senior secured credit facility matures in Feb.
+2026; recently issued \$700mm of 7 7/8 unsecured notes due 2032; no unsecured maturities until Jan.
+2027 - Exited first quarter with leverage ratio^(c) of 4.15x; improving the balance sheet and maintaining long-term leverage ratio^(c) at or near 4.0x is a top priority - To date repurchased \$75mm of Class A convertible preferred at a discount to call premium and 114,900 common units at avg. price of \$9.09 per unit